 Another pawpular activity at the park is plying the calm waters of Harding Lake.
 Visitors with canoes, jet skis, and motorized boats can use the boat launch facility for an additional fee; a straight canal connects the boat launch to the center of the lake.
 If you'd like to extend your adventure, the park contains over 90 campsites where you and your pooch can spend the night.
 Each site comes with a fire ring and picnic table so you can enjoy your favorite camping meals.
 Traveling with a large group?
 No problem!
 There are five walk-in group campsites as well.

 Four-legged visitors are welcome at the Harding Lake SRA as long as they are leashed and accompanied at all times.
 If Fido responds well to voice commands, they may go off-leash in the backcountry.
 Just remember to clean up after your pooch!
+Be sure to have clean-up bags on hand, as well as water to share with your thirsty pup.

 A relaxing getaway awaits you and your best friend at the Harding Lake State Recreation Area!